vldmrkl/blog/content/posts/2019-04-12--adding-hide-show-functionality-of-the-bottom-panel-to-lona/index.md

 <img src="1.png" />

 ## Fix
-In order to fix this bug, I made the following steps:
+In order to fix this bug, I made the following steps:<br />
 _1._ In the `ComponentEditorViewController`, which contains the bottom panel, I wrote a new function that, basically, hides and shows the bottom panel depending on the value passed in the argument:
 ```swift
 private func setBottomItemVisibility(to visible: Bool) {